rcjara/ocaml-99-problems/README.md

 	$ opam install utop core_extended
 	$ eval `opam config -env`

 	You may need to add `opam config -env` to your .bash_profile (there may be a better way of doing this).
+Now, go get a cup of coffee or a beer, this is going to take a while to install.

 # III.
 Create an OCaml init (from Real World OCaml)
 Create an init file, such as <code> ~/.ocamlinit</code>